Nordin-S/cs-journey/log.md

 **Thoughts**

-I have had a great time diving into UNIX-like systems, even though I Windows has been my primary system for years and years.
+I have had a great time diving into UNIX-like systems, even though Windows has been my primary system for years and years.
 Using bash has opened a whole new world up for me, I can see my self making Linux my primary system.

 **Databases - Modelling and Implementing**